August Lösch: Contributions to regional and urban economics

-August Lösch is recognized as an early innovator in the subject of the New Economic Geography, known for his great contributions to regional and urban economics, as well as his influence to expand regional economics.
+August Lösch is recognized as an early innovator in the subject of the New Economic Geography, known for his contributions to regional and urban economics, as well as his influence in expanding regional economics.
 Lösch's early research was primarily focused on international trade and population economics, which guided him to his important contributions in regional development and on the location theory, rewriting these economic concepts from a spatial perspective.
 His works built upon and extended the work of contemporary German geographer Walter Christaller.

 Lösch's scientific writings focused on issues of the economic consequences of population decline, the impact of population dynamics on business cycles and capital markets and economics of aging.
 At the start of the 1930s, Lösch began his research in economic trade, more specifically, comparative advantage, tariff barriers in trade, the relationship between demography and trade, the role of different taxation systems and monetary policy, as well as cross-border shipping.
 Soon after, he began his research in location theory and regional development and had his first publication discussing location theory in 1939 in an article called 'The Nature of Economic Regions'.
-Lösch's his research and findings on economic spatial interactions and structure were very significant, as he was the initial person to illustrate a full general equilibrium system explaining the interrelationship of all locations which was shown in his theory of economic regions.
+Lösch's his research and findings on economic spatial interactions and structure were significant, as he was the first person to illustrate a full general equilibrium system explaining the interrelationship of all locations which was shown in his theory of economic regions.
 Furthermore, Lösch is also known for the way in which he studied economic spatial interactions and structures, as he typically began with abstract theoretical paradigms on regions and spatial-economic behavior rather than evidence-based formations, as previous economists had used.

 Overall, Lösch made a plenitude of significant findings in the world of economics, but his main contributions were to regional economics, specifically, pioneering the location theory, spatial equilibrium analysis and hierarchical spatial systems displaying a hexagonal pattern.